-Where there had been a safety incident, we saw this was documented and discussed with the rest of the dental practice team to prevent such occurrences happening again.
+Staff told us that any safety incidents would be investigated, documented and discussed with the rest of the dental practice team to prevent such occurrences happening again.

 The provider had a system for receiving and acting on safety alerts.
 Staff learned from external safety events as well as patient and medicine safety alerts.
 We saw they were shared with the team and acted upon if required.
+The practice reviewed regular Coronavirus (COVID-19) advisory information and alerts.
+Information was provided to staff and displayed for patients to enable staff to act on any suspected Covid-19 cases.
+Patients and visitors were requested to wear face coverings, use hand gels and shoe coverings provided on entering the premises.